 Writing good content is a skill that you can develop over time.
 It takes practice and determination to reach the top of the search engine results.

-When writing content for your website, remember that it’s an art.
-The more you practice, and the more you work on improving yourself, the better you will be able to write.
+When writing content for your website, remember that it's an art.
+The more you practice and work on improving yourself, the better you will be able to write.

 - English (Publication Language)